andymckay/vancouver-python-day/README.rst

 pleased to present **Vancouver Python Day**, a mini-conference on all things Python.

-This event will be held on Saturday November 16, 2013, 10AM-4PM, somewhere in the Downtown Vancouver, BC, area.
+This event will be held on Saturday November 16, 2013, 9:45AM-4PM, at SFU Harbour Centre in Downtown Vancouver, BC, Canada.

 Tickets will be available at http://vanpyday.eventbrite.com/ after the final venue details have been sorted out.